project-chip/connectedhomeip/examples/ota-provider-app/esp32/README.md

 ## QueryImage from requestor console

 ```
-esp32> QueryImage <ip> 12345 // node id should be in decimal
+esp32> QueryImage <IPAddressOfProvider> 12345 // node id should be in decimal
 ```

 When the image download is complete device waits for an ApplyUpdate command, so fire following command from Requestor app

 ```
-esp32> ApplyUpdateRequest <ip> 12345 // node id should be in decimal
+esp32> ApplyUpdateRequest <IPAddressOfProvider> 12345 // node id should be in decimal
 ```

 After this Requestor will run hello-world application.